Skip to content

 • Resource limits (e.g., memory size or timeout).

-Deploying to your prefered Cloud provider:
+Deploying to your preferred Cloud provider:

 1. Install the Serverless Framework: